Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "If their objective was to deploy a gigaton weapon on Earth and they managed to *reach* Earth before the system lockdown, then it would already have detonated."

 "Yeah.
-That means… balls.
+That means... balls.
 Fuckin’ *Keeda’s burnt* balls.
 They can’t *never* drop the inner shields, can they?"

 "They already had to drop the innermost ones, otherwise much of their satellite network would have been ruined and several key orbits would be permanently unavailable.
 The current inner shield now encompasses both Earth and its moon."